Julian-Heng/pl-assignment-2019/3/reflection.md

 Ada and Pascal shares many similar syntax, including `begin..end` and `if..end if` constructs.
-Using worded keywords increases readability, however it may or may not increase writeability.
+Using worded keywords increases readability, however it may or may not increase writability.
 The way of parameter passing within Ada is very nice.
 The option to pass by value and pass by reference is still there, using mode keywords such as `in`, `access` and `aliased`.
 But a feature of Ada is pass by result.
 This utilises the `out` or `in out` mode.
 This is really handy because it would remove the need, at least in my case, for using pointers.
-For example, swaping values within 2 variables in C as a function call looks like
+For example, swapping values within 2 variables in C as a function call looks like
 this:

 \begin{lstlisting}[language=c,style=codenonum]